Guillaume Bottazzi: Biography

 Guillaume Bottazzi is a French visual artist, born in 1971.
 At the age of 17, he decided to become an artist as a single activity.
 He began to study painting in Italy.
-Back in France, winner of a competition, he moved in an artist studio given by French Minister of Culture.
+Back in France, winner of a competition, he moved into an artist studio given by French Minister of Culture.
 Soon he imposed himself on the art.
 Pioneer of neuroesthetic stream, Guillaume Bottazzi has signed more than one hundred artworks in public space.
 It forms part of an overall consideration, including various contextual elements.
 He has received orders from different foreign museums, for example from Mori Art Museum.

 He exhibited regularly in galleries and museums in several countries in Europe, Asia, USA, including New York City, where he settled in the 2000s.
 In New-York, his artworks have been shown by the Goldstrom gallery and the White Cube’s Annex Gallery.
 In 2004, Guillaume Bottazzi moved to Japan.
 It was both a culture shock and a new source of inspiration for him.
 In 2010, at the initiative of Tokyo Metropolitan Government, Tokyo Metropolitan Foundation of History and Culture, the National Art Center, Tokyo, Suntory Museum of Art, Tokyo Midtown, Mori Building and Mori Art Museum, Guillaume Bottazzi created an artwork of 3 m high and 33 m wide at Roppongi Hills, in the center of Tokyo.

 Another project, realized in 2011, can be seen in Sapporo, Japan, on the facades of the Miyanomori Art Museum, MIMAS, a work of 900 m², a jewel of Contemporary Art in Hokkaido.
 An exhibition of Guillaume Bottazzi’s work was organized at the same time.